From Wikipedia, the free encyclopedia

 Independent (1)

-The following is a list of incumbent governors (or mayor) of U.S. states, territories, and the federal district.
-In the United States, a governor is the chief executive officer of a state or a territory.
 As of January 9, 2024, there are 27 states with Republican governors and 23 states with Democratic governors.
-Additionally, four U.S. territories have Democratic governors, while one has an independent governor.
+Four U.S. territories have Democratic governors, while one has an independent governor.
 Pedro Pierluisi of Puerto Rico is a member of the New Progressive Party, although he is also affiliated with the Democratic Party.
-Minnesota has a governor from the Democratic-Farmer-Labor Party.
-The federal District of Columbia is governed by a Democratic mayor.
+[5] All 55 governors are members of the National Governors Association, a non-partisan organization which represents states and territories in discussions with the federal government.
+[6] The federal District of Columbia is governed by a Democratic mayor.
+[7]

 State governors